 Let me take one thing off your plate this Thanksgiving.

 When you’re Zooming with Nana and Auntie over mashed potatoes and gravy on Thursday you’ll inevitably be asked the question, “What are you thankful for this year?”
-Instead of self-performing an excavation on your brain with your serving spoon for any sort of crumb of thankfulness in 2020, why don’t you pass the gravy boat and just let me tell you what you’re thankful for?
+Instead of self-performing an excavation on your brain with your serving spoon for any sort of crumb of thankfulness, why don’t you pass the gravy boat and just let me tell you what you’re thankful for?

 The world we live in is designed to subtly and repeatedly reinforce your deep, dark insecurities.
 Our brains don’t offer much help in the matter either.
 Marketing campaigns and advertisers know that if they throw a couple well-placed jabs at our insecurities and inadequacies, we will, by virtue of our own minds, start self-sabotaging by adding in hooks, combos, and haymakers until we are broke on the flat of our backs.
 It’s an endless loop that preys like a virus because for it to survive, it needs you to buy things.
 Why else would “Black Friday” be set up IMMEDIATELY FOLLOWING a day where the whole country is shut down and not buying anything?